intel/tsffs/docs/HarnessingUEFISimple.md

 Our target will be as simple as possible -- it will print out in hex the contents of a buffer.
 This is a poor target for fuzzing, but it will allow us to see our fuzzer in action.
-We will write our target in one file for maximum simplicity.
+We will write our target in one file to keep things simple.

 ### target.c

 First, we need to define a few [EFI-specified](https://uefi.org/specifications) structures.
 These structures define the system table, the header for the table, and the protocol for the *EFI Simple Text Output Protocol*, which we will use to print text to the screen.
-Don't worry too much about the contents of these structures, it isn't relevant to harnessing.
-Write all the code below into `target.c`.
+Don't worry too much about the contents of these structures, it isn't relevant to harnessing. paste all the code below into `target.c`.

 ```c
 #include <stdint.h>